 How to self-archive

-If you have published an article in a subscription journal, you can self-archive a manuscript copy in an open archive to make it available open access.
+If you have published research results in a channel that is not open, you can self-archive a manuscript copy in an open repository to make it available open access.
 That way you will meet research funders' open access requirements at no extra cost and increase the visibility of your research results in search engines.

 Terms and conditions from publishers when self-archiving

-When you publish an article in a traditional subscription journal, in most cases you sign an agreement with the publisher.
+When you publish a text, in most cases you sign an agreement with the publisher.
 Therefore, if you plan to self-archive a copy of the article, you should check the publisher's terms and conditions for self-archiving.

 Version and embargo